-By the middle of the year, however, things start to change.
-The top teams begin to separate themselves from the pack, leaving bottom clubs in a fight for their survival.
+However, by the middle of the year, things start to change.
+The top teams begin to separate themselves from the pack, leaving the bottom clubs in a fight for survival.

 With the bottom three EPL teams getting relegated to the EFL Championship at the end of the season, surviving the drop is a must for clubs and their fan bases.